-The 2016/2017 season saw Bradford City take part in their third consecutive League One campaign.
+The 2018/2019 season sees Bradford City take part in their sixth consecutive League One campaign.

 The current Bradford City crest is an amalgamation of previous Bradford City football badges.
 Bradford City first used the Bradford coat of arms on their kits.
 In 1974, a new Bradford City football crest was introduced.
 This new badge featured a boar’s head above a shield containing the letters BC.